UraniumForest/wg-simple-vpn/README.md

 https://github.com/user-attachments/assets/96e1d9fc-2bc6-4543-97d6-eaca64a85a3a

 ## Important Information
+- This script currently only supports IPv4.
-All commands mentioned below must be run as root.
+- All commands mentioned below must be run as root.

 ## Important Steps
 ### DDNS (Required before creating a remote access VPN)